Most businesses need customer relationship management tools to generate leads, interact with prospects, and drive sales.

-These types of CRM software gather and analyze customer data such as purchase history and online behavior to provide insights.
+These types of customer relationship management software gather and analyze customer data such as purchase history and online behavior to provide insights.
 These analytics help improve customer relations, customer satisfaction, and customer retention.

 With these types of CRM software, you get reports and visuals that help you understand your customers and their needs.
 Here’s an example of what an analytical CRM dashboard looks like:

 Analytical types of CRM software also collect sales and marketing information to help make forecasts.
 You can then use these forecasts to streamline business processes, edit your sales process, and improve your marketing strategies.